Amálie Hilgertová

 Amálie Hilgertová (born 4 September 1997) is a Czech slalom canoeist who has competed at the international level since 2013.

 She won two medals at the ICF Canoe Slalom World Championships with a silver in 2019 (K1 team) and a bronze in 2017 (Extreme K1).
-She also won a gold and a bronze medal in the K1 event at the European Championships.
+She also won a gold and a bronze medal in the K1 event at the European Championships and a silver in the K1 team event at the 2023 European Games in Kraków.

 Family

 She comes from a canoeing family.
 Her father is Ivan Hilgert, her mother is Marcela Hilgertová.
 Double Olympic champion Štěpánka Hilgertová is her aunt.
 Her uncle is Luboš Hilgert sr. and her cousin is Luboš Hilgert jr.